vnspoj/vnspoj.github.io/_wiki/geometry/segment-to-line.md

 ---
 layout: wiki
 wiki: true
-title: Finding the equation of a line for a segment
+title: "Finding the equation of a line for a segment"
 ---